landoskape/syd/README.md

 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request online

 Please make sure to update tests as appropriate and adhere to the existing coding style (black, line-length=88, other style guidelines not capture by black, generally following pep8 guidelines).
 Try to make the code coverage report improve or stay the same rather than decrease (right now the deployment system isn't covered by tests).
-I don't have any precommit hooks or anything so you're responsible for checking this yourself.
+There aren't any precommit hooks or anything so you're responsible for checking this yourself.
 You can process the code with black as follows:
 ```bash
 pip install black
 black . # from the root directory of the repo